 - Contributors to the poverty rate include vulnerability to shocks and natural disasters, an underdeveloped agricultural sector, high population growth and moderate economic growth

-- most poor families have minimal access to health and education services
+- Most poor families have minimal access to health and education services

-- Many families are surviving less than $2 a day, making it extremely difficult to rise out of poverty and find affordable housing
+- Many families are surviving on less than $2 a day, making it extremely difficult to rise out of poverty and find affordable housing

 Where we work in the Philippines